devonzuegel/smallworld/README.md

   - [x] backfill the emails for the people who matched on 2024.02.13, i.e. send them manually

 #### before we launch the public beta:
-- [ ] security improvements
-- [ ] landing page
-- [ ] fix: when a user opens their cutie of the day from the email, there's a moment where the page says "no cutie today" before the cutie actually loads
 - [ ] allow users to filter cuties by city
-  - [ ] can use the `fetch-coordinates!` and Mapbox functions from Small World!
+  - [x] for adding the locations to a profile, you can use the `fetch-coordinates!` and Mapbox functions from Small World!
+  - [ ] replace the airtable signup form with the custom signup form (important, because right now people can put in poorly-formed phone numbers, which will break the app! though luckily I ask them for the country code very insistently so hopefully that will prevent most issues)
+    - [ ] add the custom location field input to the signup form
+  - [ ] add option to filter by locations
   - [ ] once this is done, update these people:
     - [ ] Campbell: https://mail.superhuman.com/hello.at.smallworld@gmail.com/thread/18d5784c37614cf0#app
     - [ ] Meia: https://mail.superhuman.com/hello.at.smallworld@gmail.com/thread/18d75e336f838941#app
     - [ ] Asher: https://mail.superhuman.com/hello.at.smallworld@gmail.com/thread/18d8098a9ba42533#app
     - [ ] send an email to everyone to let them know about the new feature!
+- [ ] security improvements
+- [ ] landing page
+- [ ] fix: when a user opens their cutie of the day from the email, there's a moment where the page says "no cutie today" before the cutie actually loads
 - [ ] show past cuties that the user has missed
   - [ ] update Gillian when this is done (via SMS)
   - [ ] update mariah when this is done